 Travellers from these countries will also be given a dose of Oral Polio Vaccine (OPV) at border points on arrival in Saudi Arabia .

 All pilgrims to Hajj and Umrah are advised to ensure their polio vaccination is up-to-date.
 Travellers, who last received a dose of polio more than ten years ago, should receive a booster, using the trivalent tetanus, diphtheria and polio vaccine.

-Yellow fever: All pilgrims to Hajj and Umrah arriving from countries or areas at risk (and including Tobago) for transmission of yellow fever must present a valid International Certificate of Vaccination or Prophylaxis documenting yellow fever vaccination and completed in accordance with International Health Regulations (2005) .
+All pilgrims to Hajj and Umrah arriving from countries or areas at risk for transmission of yellow fever (including Tobago) must present a valid International Certificate of Vaccination or Prophylaxis documenting yellow fever vaccination and completed in accordance with International Health Regulations (2005) .